Meadejo/sh_warehouse/Documentation/IncidentCodes.md

 ---

-**Note**: Error codes should never be reused or changed once deployed to production.
+**Note**: Incident codes should never be reused or changed once deployed to production.